studiohyperdrive/nest-monitor/README.md

 The microservice checks takes in an array of checks and will simply send a ping to all of them to see if they are still alive, in return they respond with the `up` or `down` status.

+**NOTE:** microservice checks are still untested and under development.

 ### TypeORM checks

 ```js